GNB-UAM/CPG-feeding-Lymnaea/README.md

 To see the result run

-	make plot_last or sh plot_last.sh
+	make plot_last or sh ./utils/plot_last.sh

+(see section Plot Utils for more options)

-### Example run simulating feeding
+### Example run simulating satiated behaviour
-For an example simulation of 20 seconds with satiated situation in the feeding CPG simulation between 7s (feed_ini) and 13s (feed_end) you can run the model with the following arguments:
+For an example simulation of 20 seconds with satiated situation in the feeding CPG simulation between 7s (satiated_ini) and 13s (satiated_end) you can run the model with the following arguments:

-	./feeding_cpg -connection 3 -file_name ./data/feeding -integrator -e -dt 0.001 -c_so 8.5 -c_n1m 6 -c_n2v 2 -c_n3t 0 -dt 0.001 -secs_dur 20 -feed_ini 7 -feed_end 13.
+	./feeding_cpg -connection 3 -file_name ./data/feeding -integrator -e -dt 0.001 -c_so 8.5 -c_n1m 6 -c_n2v 2 -c_n3t 0 -secs_dur 20 -satiated_ini 7 -satiated_end 13.

 After finishing the satiated feeding mode and starting over again the rhythm, current values will stay as they were before the begining of this scenario.

-To see the result run (see section Plot Utils for more options)
+To see the result run

-	make plot_last or sh plot_last.sh
+	make plot_last or sh ./utils/plot_last.sh

+(see section Plot Utils for more options)

 #### Connectivity options
 ##### N1M-N2v